Zilliqa/dev-portal-old/docs/basics-intro-txns.md

 title: Transactions
 ---

-In order to interact with an account (externally-owned or contract), one has to issue transactions.
+To interact with an account (externally-owned or contract), one has to issue transactions.
 Each transaction is a data package signed by an externally-owned account.